-The minimum contribution amount required to open a Trust Account varies by Trust: \$20,000 for Trust I.2, \$250,000 for Trust II.2 and \$1,000,000 for Trust III.2.
+The minimum contribution amount required to open a Trust Account varies by Trust: \$20,000 for Trust IV.2 and \$250,000 for Trust V.2.
 For this purpose, the FMV of securities contributed to a Trust is determined as described in "Tax Considerations - Charitable Income Tax Deductions."
 The Trustee may, in its sole discretion, grant waivers from the Trusts' minimum initial contribution amounts for Donors who are employees of Eaton Vance, Morgan Stanley or their affiliates, members of their immediate families or as the Trustee otherwise determines appropriate to facilitate the efficient administration of the Trusts.
-In addition to the differences in minimum initial contribution amounts, the Trusts also differ from one another by the amount of their annual fees and expenses and applicable service arrangements.
-See "Fees and Expenses" and "Service Providers - Servicing Agents" for additional information.
+In addition to the differences in minimum initial contribution amounts, the Trusts also differ from one another by the amount of their annual fees and expenses.
+See "Fees and Expenses" for additional information.

-If the Application submitted on behalf of a Donor indicates that the Donor intends to make an initial contribution to one Trust, but the amount of the Donor's contribution would satisfy the minimum initial contribution requirement of a different Trust subject to lower servicing and/or administrative fees, the Administrator generally intends to notify the Donor of his or her contribution's eligibility for acceptance to the lower-fee Trust.
-Each Donor has ultimate responsibility for determining to which Trust (among those for which the Donor's contribution is eligible for acceptance) each of his or her contributions is made.
+If the Application submitted on behalf of a Donor indicates that the Donor intends to make an initial contribution to Trust IV.2, but the amount of the Donor's contribution would satisfy the minimum initial contribution requirement of Trust V.2 (which is subject to lower administrative fees), the Administrator generally intends to notify the Donor of his or her contribution's eligibility for acceptance to the lower-fee Trust.
+Each Donor has ultimate responsibility for determining to which Trust (for which the Donor's contribution is eligible for acceptance) each of his or her contributions is made.

 For each of the Trusts, additional contributions of at least \$5,000 may be made to existing Trust Accounts.
 Additional contributions to existing Trust Accounts are subject to the same designation of income beneficiaries and the same allocation of distributions among such beneficiaries as the Trust Account's original contribution.
-Donors making additional Trust contributions for which they seek to designate different income beneficiaries or a different allocation of distributions among the beneficiaries must establish a new Trust Account.
+Donors making additional Trust contributions for which they seek to designate different income beneficiaries must establish a new Trust Account.